benknoble/benknoble.github.io/_posts/2018-07-12-kaves-and-kobolds.md

 application of the rules.

-We disagreed on some of the rules, which happens, and I won't argue that one of us must be right--he's the GM, his game, his call.
+We disagreed on some of the rules, which happens, and I won't argue that one of us must be right---he's the GM, his game, his call.
 However, any time there's a rules dispute, I believe you take 60 seconds _max_ to talk about it; then, the GM makes a decision and we move on.
 There were too many scenes that got slowed down by constant rules arguments.

-Further, I don't feel he pushed the tempo during the tense--and only--combat of the game (that's all we had time for, by the way).
+Further, I don't feel he pushed the tempo during the tense---and only---combat of the game (that's all we had time for, by the way).
 It was slow and drawn out except for a round or two in the middle.
 Things just moved and hit people.